Aaron98990/ways-of-the-game/restarts.md

 - [The defender stands right in front of the ball and prevents a free kick being taken quickly.
 The player is cautioned.](https://www.youtube.com/watch?v=qDdkvYZLql0&list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj&index=4)
 - [Same as the above.](https://youtu.be/VqaCkXYPsjM?feature=shared&t=4250)

-> Referees must caution players who delay the restart of play by:
+> Referees must caution players who excessively delay the restart of play by including as outlined in Laws 3, 15 and 16 and their protocols, or by:
-> - appearing to take a throw-in but suddenly leaving it to a team-mate to take
-> - delaying leaving the field of play when being substituted
-> - excessively delaying a restart
 > - kicking or carrying the ball away, or provoking a confrontation by deliberately touching the ball after the referee has stopped play
 > - taking a free kick from the wrong position to force a retake